shinsenter/php/README.md

 For stable versions suitable for production, we also offer version tags on [another repository](https://hub.docker.com/r/shinsenter/php-archives/tags).

-> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate images built on the Alpine Linux base OS.
-> These images are lightweight, speeding up builds and saving bandwidth for your CI/CD pipelines.

 ### Examples

 You can easily run a container by copying and pasting one of these `docker run` commands: